admsilva/docker-lemp/README.md

-# Docker NMPP
+# Docker LEMP

 Docker Env for NGINX, MariaDB &amp; PHP with PhpMyAdmin

-Support is always appreciated
+Support is always appreciated!

 ## Table of Contents